kounch/psxc_xpandr/README.md

 Then, the script stops the main console menu, mounts virtual and temporal files and folders from the USB stick, reconfigures temporarily the system, editing if necessary the database copy using the included sqlite3 binary, and launchs again the main menu software.
 This way, if the PlayStation Classic is powered off, and then started again without the USB drive, everything should work as if no modifications were made.

+### I have deleted a game folder, but the game is still shown

+If you are using `Game.ini` files, just delete the `custom.db` file from the USB media and start the console.
+The game database will be recreated from scratch, using only the existing folders.
+If you changed manually the database file, you have to remove the corresponding entries in GAME and DISC tables.

+### Does this always edit the `custom.db' file on start?

+Whenever the script finds a `Game.ini` file, the database file is edited accordingly.
+If you don't want this to happen, just delete or rename the `Game.ini` for each affected game.

 ## Copyright

 Copyright (c) 2018, kounch